vonlandsbergjohn/ALTONA_VILLAGE_CMS/user_manual.md

 New residents begin their journey with the Altona Village Community Management System through a straightforward registration process.
 This process is designed to be intuitive while ensuring that all necessary information is collected for proper account setup and verification.

+**Email Address Requirements:**
+You can register with ANY email address from ANY email provider worldwide.
+The system works with:
+- Gmail, Yahoo, Outlook/Hotmail
+- Company email addresses
+- Private domain emails
+- International email providers
+- Mobile carrier email services

+**Important Email Setup Tips:**
+- Use an email address you check regularly
+- Ensure your spam filters won't block automated messages
+- Consider adding vonlandsbergjohn@gmail.com to your contacts during registration
+- If using a company email, check with IT about external email policies

 To initiate registration, residents visit the system's login page and select the "Register here" option.
 The registration form requests essential information including full name, email address, phone number, and emergency contact details.
 Residents must also specify whether they are property owners or tenants, as this designation affects certain system permissions and communications.

 The registration process includes several validation steps to ensure data accuracy and completeness.
 Email addresses are verified to prevent typos that could result in missed communications, while phone numbers are validated to ensure they follow the correct format for South African mobile numbers.
 The system also checks for duplicate registrations to prevent multiple accounts for the same resident.